 So, now we know what it isn’t helpful.
 Instead of unhealthy coping, look for ways to build resilience.
 Resilience is the capacity to recover from difficulties, change, or misfortune.
 You want to build activities or actions into your day that promote resilience and good overall mental wellbeing.

-21 Positive ways to cope with stress, anxiety, fear, and depression during Covid-19 and build resilience:
+21 positive ways for Alabama college students to cope with stress, anxiety, fear, and depression during Covid-19 and build resilience:

 - Aches and pains

 - Change in appetite